steel97/Veil-Tools-Website/docs/mirrors.md

 [nginx 1.18.0+](https://nginx.org/en/)

-Root www folder (usually located at */var/www/html* on *nix systems) should contain snapshots packed into **ZIP** archive, near zip archive should be also **JSON** file with snapshots list and speedtest.bin and speedtest.min.bin files.
+Root www folder (usually located at */var/www/html* on *nix systems) should contain snapshots packed into **ZIP** archive, near zip archive should be also **JSON** file with snapshots list and speedtest.bin/speedtest.min.bin files.
 For testnet new folder can be created at */var/www/html/testnet*

 Create folder for testnet snapshots
 ```bash